M-o-a-T/forth/doc/classes.rst

 Debugging
 +++++++++

-It's a food idea to add a ``?`` debug word to your classes.
+It's a good idea to add a ``?`` debug word to your classes.
 This word should print some detail about the object in question.
-If it prints more than one line, it should not start or end with a line feed.

 .all' ( "name" -- )
 -------------------